i-savenok-ithechart/taxes-calculator-prototype/README.md

 7. Set DEBUG_MODE=true in local environment.
 8. Run app from "/src" with
    >python manage.py runserver
+9. Run tests from "/src" with
+    >pytest
+10. Run isort from "/src" with
+    >isort .
+11. RUn flake8 from "/src" with
+    >flake8 .

 ## How to edit tax band data: